Validation with Zod

 Type inference

 The handler context is fully typed: body, params, query, and headers are inferred from your schemas.
-The return value is also typed — TypeScript yells if you return a status not declared in responses.
+The return value is also typed; TypeScript reports an error if you return a status not declared in responses.

 See also